You can configure direct Icecast and SHOUTcast streams and sound card output by clicking Streams on the System menu.

 Click the Save button on the right side of the page to save any changes that you have made to global settings.
 If you are only using the hardware audio output, and will not be streaming to or from Airtime, you can leave the Stream Settings page after clicking the Save button.

 On the lower left side of the Stream Settings page you can configure remote live input streams from DJ programs such as Mixxx or IDJC, or smartphone applications used by broadcast journalists.
-Note that a bug has been reported with Butt versions 1.14 to 1.16 that causes streams not to connect to LibreTime.
-Butt version 1.13 does appear to be working.
+A bug with Butt versions 1.14 to 1.16 causes streams not to connect to LibreTime.
+A fix has been introduced with Butt version 1.17 that allows it to be used by LibreTime.

 Airtime supports two types of live input stream; the Show Source, which enables a specific person to stream in during their own show, and the Master Source, which can override the Show Source if necessary.
 If neither type of live input is available, Airtime will fall back to Scheduled Play (playlists, smart blocks, remote streams and files scheduled in Airtime, in advance of or during a show).